postlund/pyatv/docs/documentation/protocols.md

 ### Endless Collections

-Dictionaries and lists supports up to 14 elements when including number of elements in a single byte, e.g. `0xE3` corresponds to a dictionary with three elements.
+Dictionaries and lists support up to 14 elements when including number of elements in a single byte, e.g. `0xE3` corresponds to a dictionary with three elements.
 It is however possible to represent lists, dictionaries and data objects with an endless amount of items using `F` as count, i.e. `0xDF`, `0xEF` or `0x9F`.
 A byte with value `0x03` indicates end of a list, dictionary or data object.